dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-dagster.md

   > independent of each other.

 :::note
-These are external repositories and are subject to change.
+Some of these are external repositories and are subject to change.
 :::